Harry Dexter White: Venona project

 Other Venona decrypts revealed further damaging evidence against White, including White's suggestions on how to meet and pass information on to his Soviet handler.
 Venona Document #71 contains decryptions of White's discussions on being paid for his work for the Soviet Union.

 In 1997, the bipartisan Moynihan Commission on Government Secrecy, chaired by Democratic Senator Daniel Patrick Moynihan, stated in its findings, "The complicity of Alger Hiss of the State Department seems settled.
 As does that of Harry Dexter White of the Treasury Department."

-Further evidence of White's complicity as a Soviet agent was gleaned from Soviet archives and KGB operative Alexander Vassiliev.
+Further evidence of White's complicity as a Soviet agent was gleaned from Soviet archives and former KGB operative Alexander Vassiliev.
 In a book by Allen Weinstein and Alexander Vassiliev, The Haunted Wood: Soviet Espionage in America — the Stalin Era, Vassiliev, a former Soviet journalist and KGB operative, reviewed Soviet archives dealing with White's actions on behalf of the Soviet Union.
 White assisted Harold Glasser, a Treasury executive and NKVD spy, "in obtaining posts and promotions at Treasury while aware of his Communist ties".
 Because of White's backing, Glasser survived an FBI background check.
 In December 1941 the Secret Service forwarded a report to Harry White indicating that it had evidence Glasser was involved in Communist activities.
 White never acted on the report.
 Glasser continued to serve in the Treasury Department, and soon began recruiting other agents and preparing briefing reports on Treasury personnel and other potential espionage agents for the NKVD.
 After America became involved in World War II, Glasser received appointments to several higher-level positions in the government on White's approval.

 According to Soviet archives, White's other KGB code names were "Richard", and "Reed".
 In order to protect their source, Soviet intelligence repeatedly changed White's code name.